DhanyanTM/Wildfire_Detection_Image_Segmentation/README.md

 • Evaluation Metrics: Some common metrics for semantic segmentation that we chose to use include IoU, Precision, Recall, F1 Score, False Positive & False Negative Rates, Pixel Accuracy, and Inference Speed.

+Dataset
+• Source: IEEE DataPort FLAME Dataset.
+• Size: This dataset consists of 2,003 fire frames with a resolution of 3480x2160.
+The size of this repository is 5.3 GB and the format is JPEG.
+It also includes 2,003 JPEG files of ground truth masks, which was 23.4 MB.